Diesel Park West: Solo, original line up reformation and later years, 1997–present

 EMI released a best of in 1997 called Left Hand Band (Butler, Willson and Michie all being left-handed).

 The last album FreakGene had caught the attention of several major labels and subsequently Butler signed to Chrysalis Records for a solo deal.
-His album, The Loyal Serpent, was released on 3 November 1997, and gained a four star review in Q magazine.
-Although it was a solo album, his band mates all played a part of the recording.
+His album, The Loyal Serpent, was released on 3 November 1997, and gained a four star review in Q Magazine.
+Although it was a solo album, his bandmates all played a part of the recording.

 In 1998, a new Diesel Park West album was released, HIPReplacement, comprising songs recorded around the time of "FreakGene".
 They also released a bonus CD, made up of the Shakespeare Alabama demos.
 The album was released by small Oxford based label Thunderbird Records.
 Rich Barton and Dave Anderson had left the band by this point, although both play on the album.
 Anderson went into music tuition and session work.

 The original line-up of the band reformed and toured in 1999, playing Shakespeare Alabama in full (a decade ahead of other bands doing similar 'album' tours) and old Moby Grape favourites.
-During the year the band recorded and played one off gigs in Leicester and London, showcasing some of their new material.
+During the year the band recorded and played one-off gigs in Leicester and London, showcasing some of their new material.
 However old resentments resurfaced and Smith left the band again.
 During this period, the band accepted an invitation to contribute to More Oar: A Tribute to the Skip Spence Album, a tribute album for Moby Grape co-founder Skip Spence, who was terminally ill with cancer.
 In 2000, the band signed to Hypertension Records and their next album, Thought For Food was released in August.

 In early 2001, Butler unveiled his second solo album, Worthless Bastard Rock.
 To complete their deal with Thunderbird Records, a compilation of the demos from Shakespeare Alabama and Decency called King of Ghosts was released in 2002.
 Shakespeare Alabama was reissued in August 2006.
 A DVD of the Diesels in concert over the years was released in April 2007, called Damned Anthems.

 The Diesel's next album, Blood And Grace, was released in June 2007, preceded by the single "There's A Grace" on their own Danville Records label.
 The follow-up single "Personal Lives" came out in August.
 Rob 'Vom' Morris (ex Crazyhead) joined on drums.
 "There's a Grace" received radio airplay and Janice Long invited them onto her BBC Radio 2 show for a session.

 The Diesel's teamed up with Chris Kimsey again to record for a new album called Do Come In, Excuse The Mess released in August 2012 which has gained some radio play.

 Butler released Ringstead, as a download only on the Diesel Park West website in March 2012.
 Recorded, mainly in 2005 with producer Lee Russell in a converted Northamptonshire church.